Mu'izz al-Dawla Thimal

 Abu Ulwan Thimal ibn Salih ibn Mirdas (أبو علوان ثمال بن صالح بن مرداس; died 1062), also known by his laqab (honorific epithet) Mu'izz al-Dawla (معز الدولة), was the Mirdasid emir of Aleppo jointly with his elder brother Shibl al-Dawla Nasr in 1029–1030 and then solely in 1042–1057 and 1061–1062.

 The chosen successor of the Mirdasids' founder, his father Salih ibn Mirdas, Thimal was ousted from Aleppo by his brother Nasr in 1030, but retained the Jaziran (Upper Mesopotamian) half of the emirate from his seat in al-Rahba.
 When Nasr was slain by the Fatimid army of Anushtakin al-Dizbari in 1038, Thimal took control of Aleppo but quickly departed to avoid a Fatimid assault.
 He once again reverted to his Jaziran domains, which were reduced by Anushtakin's captures of Manbij and Balis.
 Nevertheless, he gained the Numayrid city of Raqqa after marrying Nasr's widow, the Numayrid princess al-Sayyida al-Alawiyya.

 After Anushtakin died in 1042, Thimal assumed control in Aleppo with Fatimid support.
-He nevertheless allied with the Byzantines, becoming a vassal of their empire, to the opposition of the Fatimids.
+Nevertheless, he allied with the Byzantines, becoming a vassal of their empire, to the opposition of the Fatimids.
 After three abortive Fatimid campaigns against him, Thimal reconciled with the Fatimid caliph al-Mustansir in 1050, while maintaining his tribute to Byzantium.
 The resulting peace brought stability to the Mirdasid realm for the next seven years, during which Aleppo grew and prospered.

 Nevertheless, financial and political conditions and dissent amongst his tribe, the Banu Kilab, the Mirdasids' core troops, compelled Thimal to abdicate in 1057 and retire to Cairo.
 When the Fatimids' governor of Aleppo was ousted by Thimal's nephew, Mahmud ibn Nasr, in 1060, Thimal reasserted control over the city.
 He spent much of his short second reign campaigning successfully against the Byzantines.

 Early life and career

 Thimal was a son of Salih ibn Mirdas, the paramount emir (prince) of the Banu Kilab who founded the Mirdasid dynasty whose territories encompassed the region of Aleppo and the western Jazira.
-Thimal's birth year, like that of the other Mirdasids, is unknown.
+Thimal's birth year is unknown, like that of the other Mirdasids.
 Like most Muslims of the Aleppo region, the Kilab professed the Twelver Shia doctrine, though to what extent is unclear.
 One indication of Thimal's subscription to the religion was his kunya (paedonymic), "Abū ʿUlwān", a name associated with Shia Islam.
 Prior to Salih's capture of Aleppo in 1024, Thimal resided in the fortress of al-Rahba, a fortified town on the middle Euphrates that had been in his father's possession since 1008; Salih lived in a tribal encampment on the outskirts of Aleppo.
 Until the conquest of Aleppo, the Mirdasid court was in al-Rahba, where it was visited by the poet Ibn Abi Hasina in 1019 and 1022.
-In both visits, the poet extolled Thimal and eulogized him as a malik (king).
-Ibn Abi Hasina was particularly associated with Thimal and noted nearly every event of his life, though many of these events were not recorded by the medieval chroniclers.
+The poet extolled Thimal in both visits and eulogized him as a malik (king).
+Ibn Abi Hasina was particularly associated with Thimal and noted nearly every event of his life, though the medieval chroniclers did not record many of these events.